THIS IS THE 2018 VERSION FOR SCHOOL YEAR 2018-2019

-During the four kindergarten roundup sessions in May 2017, members of the PTA took notes on the most frequently asked questions as heard from parents of incoming kindergartners.
+During the three kindergarten roundup sessions in May 2018, members of the PTA took notes on the most frequently asked questions as heard from parents of incoming kindergartners.
 We used those notes to create this list of short topics and details – and we hope it proves helpful to everyone!
-Many thanks to Jen Jencso and Principal Wright for helping gather and edit these answers.
+Many thanks to Principal Wright for fact checking this document, and Molly, Leigh, Maggie, Carissa, Matt, Erik, and Lucia for staffing the PTA presence at Roundup!

-- 2017-2018 Kindergarten class is expected at or near 88 students (i.e. 4 classes).
+- The entire kindergarten class is expected to not exceed 88 students (i.e. 4 classes).
 If by the start of the year, enrollment exceeds 88, then decisions on differing enrollment will be made by Superintendent’s office.
 This process is referred to as leveling.

 - * See Bus Schedule First Week Note below *